gvwilson/sensibleadventures/bookster/bookster.md

 Fraederiq yanked her back.

 Fraederiq's ugly grin widened.
-He let go of the roots he was holding and pulled his hand back for a blow.
+He let go of the roots he was holding and pulled his hand back for a punch.

 As he did so, the mountain shuddered again.
 Fraederiq's eyes widened in sudden terror as he lost his balance.
 He let go of Erileine and